 Don't Go To The Store Hungry

 Want to save more?
-You can check out a few of my favorite here.
-I usually save around $100 dollars a year or more with the money-saving apps.
+You can check out a few of my favorites here.
+I usually save around 100 dollars a year or more with the money-saving apps.

 Shop Multiple Stores

 I don't spend my whole week running from store to store, but I do usually shop at two stores.
 I shop at either Kroger or Meijer to buy the sale items that week.
 Then I head over to Aldi to buy what I couldn't find good deals on at Kroger or Meijer.
 This allows me to save without running all over town during the week.
 Just shopping at one more store can help save you money.

 I love using cash to do the grocery shopping.
 It's a great way to save money on groceries.
 If you are going to use cash at the store then you are limited to how much you bring to the store.
 Make sure you have enough cash with you to buy everything you need, but not a lot extra so you aren't tempted to throw in a bunch of extras.

 I recommend you have a little extra just in case you see a really good unexpected deal or find something you regularly use on clearance.
 You can see how we use the cash envelope here.